Second War of Scottish Independence: French involvement

 Since the Norman Conquest of 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
 The status of the English king's French fiefs was a major source of conflict between the two monarchies throughout the Middle Ages.
 French monarchs systematically sought to check the growth of English power, stripping away lands as the opportunity arose.
 Over the centuries, English holdings in France had varied in size, but by 1334 only Gascony in south-western France and Ponthieu in northern France were left.
 Gascony was important to Edward; the duty levied by the English Crown on wine from there was more than all other customs duties combined and by far the largest source of state income.
-In 1320 Edward, in his capacity as Duke of Aquitaine, paid homage to Philip for Gascony.
+In 1320, Edward, in his capacity as Duke of Aquitaine, paid homage to Philip for Gascony.

 France already had an alliance with Scotland: a mutual defence pact signed in 1295 and renewed in 1326 known as the "Auld Alliance".
 It was intended to deter England from attacking either country by the threat that the other would in turn invade English territory.
 In 1331, after six years of often acrimonious negotiations, Edward and Philip had settled most of the differences between them in a formal agreement.
 Once this was in place Philip had begun arrangements for a crusade to the Holy Land, for which he would need at least English acquiescence and ideally active support.

-In early 1335 Philip sent an ambassador to England, who met Edward in Newcastle on 18 February and questioned the basis of Edward's aggression against Scotland.
-Edward prevaricated, but gave permission for the ambassador to attempt to negotiate a peaceful settlement.
+In early 1335, Philip sent an ambassador to England, who met Edward in Newcastle on 18 February and questioned the basis of Edward's aggression against Scotland.
+Edward prevaricated but permitted the ambassador to attempt to negotiate a peaceful settlement.
 A truce was agreed, to last until mid-1335.
 The senior Scottish nobility fell out and could not agree on a position for the peace negotiations, while Edward seems to have been happy to use the episode as an opportunity to rebuild his finances and reassemble an army.